Kaizo1610/JBKitchen_RMS/README.md

 ### 8.0 Challenges and difficulties during development
 <p>1.
-Problem with mysql xamp where the file was corrupted althoug we have save it keep occur.</p>
+Problem with mysql xamp where the file was corrupted although we have solve, it keep occur.</p>
 <p>2.
 Miscommunication often occurs between us.</p>
 <p>3.
 Hard to keep following the mockups as many new features occur during development process.</p>
+<p>4.
+Use most of the time to solve the technical error instead working on page development like error with 'npm run dev' command.</p>